Gaelincho/csv-diff-py/README.md

 id: 3   diff-field: value2   1st csv: z   2nd-csv: w
 ```

-It also saves the output to a txt file in the "diff" folder.
+It also saves the output to a txt file named `testcsv` in the "diff" folder.